 This section focuses on developing students' writing skills.
 There is a writing tip or a guideline which is very useful to help them to write effectively.
-The result of the writing activity must be a complete piece of writing (ideally it is marked by the group/ class/ teacher).
+The result of the writing section must be a complete piece of writing (which is ideally assessed by the group/class/teacher).